nmaguiar/openaf-docs/docs/reference/ssh.md

 ````
 ### SSH.put

-__SSH.put(aSourceFilePath, aRemoteFilePath)__
+__SSH.put(aSourceFilePath, aRemoteFilePath, monitor)__

 ````
 Copies a aSourceFilePath to aRemoteFilePath, using the SFTP connection.
+Optionally you can provided a callback function called monitor (see more in ow.format.sshProgress)
 ````
 ### SSH.putBytes

-__SSH.putBytes(aRemoteFilePath, bytes)__
+__SSH.putBytes(aRemoteFilePath, bytes, monitor)__

 ````
 Writes an array of bytes on aRemoteFilePath, using the SFTP connection.
+Optionally you can provided a callback function called monitor (see more in ow.format.sshProgress)
 ````
 ### SSH.pwd